Fatimid Caliphate: The reign of al-Hakim

 Al-Hakim greatly expanded the recruitment of Black Africans into the army, who subsequently became another powerful faction to balance against the Kutama, Turks, and Daylamis.
 In 1005, during his early reign, a dangerous uprising led by Abu Rakwa was successfully put down but had come within striking distance of Cairo.
-In 1012 the leaders of the Arab Tayyi tribe occupied Ramla and proclaimed the sharif of Mecca, al-Ḥasan ibn Ja'far, as the Sunni anti-caliph, but the latter's death in 1013 led to their surrender.
+In 1012 the leaders of the Arab Tayyi tribe occupied Ramla and proclaimed the sharif of Mecca, al-Hasan ibn Ja'far, as the Sunni anti-caliph, but the latter's death in 1013 led to their surrender.
 Despite his policies against Christians and his demolition of the church in Jerusalem, al-Hakim maintained a ten-year truce with the Byzantines that began in 1001.
 For most of his reign, Aleppo remained a buffer state that paid tribute to Constantinople.
-This lasted until 1017, when the Fatimid Armenian general Fatāk finally occupied Aleppo at the invitation of a local commander who had expelled the Hamdanid ghulām ruler Mansur ibn Lu'lu'.
-After a year or two, however, Fatāk made himself effectively independent in Aleppo.
+This lasted until 1017, when the Fatimid Armenian general Fatāk finally occupied Aleppo at the invitation of a local commander who had expelled the Hamdanid ghulam ruler Mansur ibn Lu'lu'.
+After a year or two, however, Fatak made himself effectively independent in Aleppo.

 Al-Hakim also alarmed his Isma'ili followers in several ways.
-In 1013 he announced the designation of two great-great-grandsons of al-Mahdi as two separate heirs: one, Abd al-Raḥīm ibn Ilyās, would inherit the title of caliphate as the role of political ruler, and the other, Abbās ibn Shu'ayb, would inherit the imamate or religious leadership.
+In 1013 he announced the designation of two great-great-grandsons of al-Mahdi as two separate heirs: one, Abd al-Rahim ibn Ilyas, would inherit the title of caliphate as the role of political ruler, and the other, Abbas ibn Shu'ayb, would inherit the imamate or religious leadership.
 This was a serious departure from a central purpose of the Fatimid Imam-Caliphs, which was to combine these two functions in one person.
-In 1015 he also suddenly halted the Isma'ili doctrinal lectures of the majālis al-ḥikma ("sessions of wisdom") which had taken place regularly inside the palace.
+In 1015 he also suddenly halted the Isma'ili doctrinal lectures of the majalis al-hikma ("sessions of wisdom") which had taken place regularly inside the palace.
 In 1021, while wandering the desert outside Cairo on one of his nightly excursions, he disappeared.
 He was purportedly murdered, but his body was never found.